QilongZhang/srswiki/v2_EN_FFMPEG.md

                 refs            10;
             }
             # audio encoder name. can be:
-            #       libfdk_aac: use aac (libfdk_aac) audio encoder.
+            #       libfdk_aac: use aac(libfdk_aac) audio encoder.
-            #       copy: do not encode the audio stream, copy it.
+            #       copy: donot encoder the audio stream, copy it.
             #       an: disable audio output.
             acodec          libfdk_aac;
             # audio bitrate, in kbps.
 [16, 72] for libfdk_aac.
+            # @remark 0 to use source audio bitrate.
+            # default: 0
             abitrate        70;
             # audio sample rate. for flv/rtmp, it must be:
             #       44100,22050,11025,5512
+            # @remark 0 to use source audio sample rate.
+            # default: 0
             asample_rate    44100;
             # audio channel, 1 for mono, 2 for stereo.
+            # @remark 0 to use source audio channels.
+            # default: 0
             achannels       2;
-            # other ffmpeg audio parameters
+            # other ffmpeg audio params
             aparams {
                 # audio params, @see: http://ffmpeg.org/ffmpeg-codecs.html#Audio-Encoders
                 # @remark SRS supported aac profile for HLS is: aac_low, aac_he, aac_he_v2
                 profile:a   aac_low;
+                bsf:a       aac_adtstoasc;
             }
             # output format, can be:
-            #       off, do not specify the format, ffmpeg will guess it.
+            #       off, do not specifies the format, ffmpeg will guess it.
             #       flv, for flv or RTMP stream.
-            #       other format, for example, mp4/aac or whatever.
+            #       other format, for example, mp4/aac whatever.
             # default: flv
             oformat         flv;
             # output stream. variables: